5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 ## New approach: generating EFIs from `config.plist`
 Instead of downloading pre-configured and possibly outdated OpenCore EFI folders from the net or github, you can use OpenCore Auxiliary Tools ([**OCAT**](https://github.com/ic005k/OCAuxiliaryTools#readme)) to generate the whole EFI folder based on the configs included in the app's database.
 This way, you always have the latest version of OpenCore, the config, kexts and drivers.

 Included are about 40 configs for Intel CPUs, covering a wide range of supported Desktop CPUs, vendors and chipsets.
+Laptop configs are not inclused simply because there are way too many variables to consider which is beyond the scope of what's possible here.

 ### Included Files and Settings
 - **Base configs** for Intel Desktop and High End Desktop CPUs with variations for Dell, Sony, HP and other Board/Chipsets (no Laptops!)